Special Types of Courses

 A petition to undertake Independent Study, available on the Office of Undergraduate Education (OUE) website, requires two signatures:

-• That of a qualified advisor (ordinarily a voting member of Harvard Faculty) who must be an officer of the University and whose professional competence is appropriate for the subject area of the Independent Study.
-In those exceptional cases where the advisor is not a faculty member - for example, a teaching fellow - the petition must also be supported by an appropriate academic department or unit.
+- That of a qualified advisor (ordinarily a voting member of Harvard Faculty) who must be an officer of the University and whose professional competence is appropriate for the subject area of the Independent Study.
+In those exceptional cases where the advisor is not a voting faculty member - for example, a Lecturer - the petition must also be supported by an appropriate academic department or unit.

 The granting of credit will be determined by the advisor.
 In those cases where the advisor is not a voting member of a Harvard Faculty, then the Chair, Director of Undergraduate Studies, or Head Tutor of the department, or equivalent officer with voting membership in a Harvard Faculty, must review and approve the petition and the grade assigned by the advisor.
 Independent Study is graded “Pass” or “Fail.”
 The advisor will submit a copy of the student’s paper and a brief statement about his or her work for inclusion in the student’s folder in the Resident Dean’s office, ordinarily by the first day of the Examination Period.
 Independent Study is not counted toward General Education or divisional distribution requirements and is not normally counted toward concentration or secondary field requirements.